Dr. Lauren Elder, PhD, ABPP (she/her)

 LICENSED SOCIAL WORKER

-CURRENTLY ACCEPTING VIRTUAL THERAPY REFERRALS
+ACCEPTING THERAPY REFERRALS

 Jenny Elliot is a licensed social worker in the state of Ohio, #S.2410457.
-Her clinical work is supervised Amy Glubzinski, LISW-S, #I.1600235-SUPV.
+Her clinical work is supervised Amy Glubzinski, LISW-S, #I.1600235-SUPV while she works toward independent licensure.

 Identities: Lesbian, queer, neurodivergent